Image

 Blood cancer biomarkers differ based on the type of cancer you have.
 For multiple myeloma, the most common biomarkers are monoclonal protein (M spike) and serum free light chains (SFLC).

 For leukemia, CD (cluster of differentiation) markers like CD13, CD33, CD5 and CD23 are most common, along with NPM1 and FLT3 — but there are other important biomarkers your doctor may test for as well.
+Make sure to ask about which biomarkers they’ll be looking for.

 card